K18: The Million Eyes of Sumuru

 You’re the only Bob Barker lookalike we’ve got. –Your vice president will be Johnny Olsen.

-Bob Barker is a former game show host who emceed CBS’s The Price Is Right from 1972 to 2007.
+Bob Barker (1923-2023) was a television game show host who emceed CBS’s The Price Is Right from 1972 to 2007.
 He also hosted Truth or Consequences from 1956 to 1975.
 Johnny Olsen (1910-1985) was a radio and television announcer whose career spanned four decades.
 He is best known for his announcing work on game shows such as Truth or Consequences, Match Game, and The Price Is Right.

 Or would you rather go for the curtain? –I’d rather go for Carol Merrill.

 On the long-running game show Let’s Make a Deal (which aired intermittently from 1965 to the present), contestants were sometimes given a choice between visible prizes and an unknown prize concealed behind a curtain or under a box.
 Occasionally, it was a crappy prize, dubbed a “zonk.”
 Carol Merrill was a model who appeared on Let’s Make a Deal during its original run from 1963 to 1977.

 She probably wants him to tell her she looks like Jennie C. Riley. –Did you have the hots for Jennie C. Riley when you were a boy? –I meant to say Bobbie Gentry. –Oh.
 [Sung.]
 I keep on dancing ...
 Him?
 Her?
 It?